embobo/cocos2d-x-Deconstruction/README.md

 ```c++
 auto scene = Scene::createWithPhysics();
 ```

 PhysicsBody Nodes can be static or dynamic and have position and velocity within the World and forces can be applied to manipulate them in the environment.
 You can associate any Node with a PhysicsBody triggering the following base Node functionality:

 ```c++
 Node::setPhysicsBody();
 ```

+=
 ### Graphics and Rendering
 =

 Games are appealing because elements of the game react and change.
-For example the user may control a karate master fighter player on screen.
+For example the user may control a karate fighter player on screen.
 When the player lands a hit the opposing fighter might be updated to have a bloody nose.

 > 'User' is a word which will be used to refer to someone who is operating the machine on which a game is running.
 >